MichaelCurrin/code-cookbook/recipes/javascript/README.md

 # JavaScript

-See also the [MichaelCurrin/node-project-template](https://github.com/MichaelCurrin/node-project-template) repo for references for `package.json` and docs layout.
+See my [MichaelCurrin/node-project-template](https://github.com/MichaelCurrin/node-project-template) project for references to a `package.json` file and for project structure and docs layout.